Avoiding South Carolina Title & Payday Loans

 There are many ways to get a loan in South Carolina and elsewhere.
 There are differences; some are more convenient, some have lower rates, and some only deal with existing customers.
 The alternatives are:

 - Online: Online installment loans allow you to borrow money based on your bank accounts and pay check.
 With these, the money is transferred to your checking account, and your payments can be deducted automatically, too.
-Obviously, you want to deal with an online lender that meets regulatory requirements and has an encrypted website (look for “https:” in your browser’s address bar).
+Obviously, you want to deal with an online lender that is registered with your state and has an encrypted website (look for “https:” in your browser’s address bar).
 These loans are convenient — no trips to make, no meetings to attend.

 - Banks: Some banks offer installment loans and sometimes even online loans, on a short term basis.
 They generally look for high credit ratings and existing customer relationships, and they rarely offer same-day cash loans.
 Those who meet their high requirements usually enjoy lower interest rates on a bank loan than a loan from an alternative lender.
 The trick is that you have to have an existing relationship with the bank.